dayseanm04/network/CCNA/Configuring-OSPF-LAB-Part2/taks-configs/Task5-Configure-R1-as-ASBR.md

-# Configure R1 as an Autonomous System Border Router (ASBR)
+# 🧩 Task 5 - Configure R1 as an Autonomous System Border Router (ASBR)

 ## 🎯 Objective
 Configure **R1** as an Autonomous System Border Router (ASBR) that advertises a **default route** into the OSPF domain.